Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space

 Thinking of $\R^3_1$ with signature $(-++)$, the analytic map $f_K\colon{}\R\times T^1\to (\R^3_1;t,x,y)$ defined by

 gives a typical such example (the subscript ``K'' stands for ``Kobayashi'' \cite{K}), where

 is a $1$-dimensional torus.
-This map $f_K$ gives a parametrization of a maximal surface derived from the Weierstrass type representation formula and has two disjoint singular sets along the lines $v=0,\pi$.
+This map $f_K$ gives a parametrization of a maximal surface derived from the Weierstrass-type representation formula and has two disjoint singular sets along the lines $v=0,\pi$.
 The map is a proper (i.e. the inverse image of a compact set is compact) analytic map, but is a two-to-one mapping away from its singular set (consisting of fold singular points).
 Osamu Kobayashi \cite{K} found that the image of $f_K$ is a proper subset of the entire (zero-mean curvature) graph of the function $ t=y \tanh x $.
-The complement of the image of $f_K$ within this graph contains two disjoint time-like zero mean curvature surfaces, that is, the graph of the function $t=y \tanh x$ can be considered as an analytic extension of the image of $f_K$ (see Example \ref{ex:intro}, the precise definition of analytic extension is given in Definition \ref{def:r-A6}.)
+The complement of the image of $f_K$ within this graph contains two disjoint time-like zero mean curvature surfaces, that is, the graph of the function $t=y \tanh x$ can be considered as an analytic extension of the image of $f_K$ (cf. Theorem \ref{Cor:EPHK}, the precise definition of analytic extension is given in Definition \ref{def:r-A6}.)

-Up to now several space-like maximal surfaces admitting analytic extensions have been found by several geometers, including the authors, see \cite{A, A3, CR, FKKRSUYY2, FKKRUY4, HK, UY2}, which have motivated the authors to find criteria that ensure the resulting surfaces satisfy \lq\lq analytic completeness\rq\rq, namely, they have no further non-trivial analytic extensions (cf. Proposition \ref{prop;Aext}).
+Up to now several space-like maximal surfaces admitting analytic extensions have been found by several geometers, including the authors, see \cite{A, A3, CR, FKKRSUYY2, FKKRUY4, HK}, which have motivated the authors to find criteria that ensure the resulting surfaces satisfy \lq\lq analytic completeness\rq\rq, namely, they have no further non-trivial analytic extensions (cf. Proposition \ref{prop;Aext}).

-For example, space-like maximal surfaces in $\R^3_1$ which are invariant under a one-parameter family of isometries with a common fixed point (i.e. $G$-catenoids, see below) are congruent to one of the following three surfaces up to a homothety: \begin{itemize} \item the elliptic \emph{$G$-catenoid}
+For example, space-like maximal surfaces in $\R^3_1$ which are invariant under a one-parameter family of isometries with a common fixed point (i.e. G-catenoids, see below) are congruent to one of the following three surfaces up to a homothety: \begin{itemize} \item the \emph{elliptic G-catenoid}